chaoss/metrics/1_Diversity.md

 New Contributor Corporate Diversity | Company - different from existing community New Contributions | Percentage of accepted contribution (patches, pull requests, etc) from new contributors vs all accepted contributions
-New Code | Percentage of new contributor code versus total code Path to Leadership | Is the path to maintainership communicated Maintainer Promotion | Last time a maintainer was added
+New Code | Percentage of new contributor code versus total code Path to Leadership | Is the path to maintainership communicated?
+Maintainer Promotion | Last time a maintainer was added